Title: Nursing Educator

 Location: Orlando, Florida, United States

-June Patricia Eastmond-Robinson, Nursing Educator, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in nursing education.
+Dr. June Patricia Eastmond-Robinson, Nursing Educator, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in nursing education.

-In recognition of her contributions to health care, Mrs. Eastmond-Robinson was selected to receive a Gratitude Award from the Caribbean Nurses Association in 2000.
+In recognition of her contributions to health care, Dr. Eastmond-Robinson was selected to receive a Gratitude Award from the Caribbean Nurses Association in 2000.
 She has been featured in a wide range of honors publications, including Who’s Who in America, Who’s Who of American Women, Who’s Who in Medicine and Healthcare, and Who’s Who in the World.
-Mrs. Eastmond-Robinson considers one of the greatest highlights of her career to be when she was selected to be the Grandmaster Marshal for the graduation class of 1994 when she was working at Indian River State College as an associate professor of nursing.
+Dr. Eastmond-Robinson considers one of the greatest highlights of her career to be when she was selected to be the Grandmaster Marshal for the graduation class of 1994 when she was working at Indian River State College as an associate professor of nursing.

-Contact Mrs. Eastmond-Robinson
+Contact Dr. Eastmond-Robinson